NuriaSF/ReservoirComputing_TFM/README.md

-# Reservoir computing for learning the underlying dynamics of sequential data
+# Reservoir computing for learning the underlying dynamics of sequential data points

 This project is the result of the Final Thesis of the Master's Degree in the _Fundamental Principles of Data Science_, at the University of Barcelona, supervised by Dr. Oriol Pujol.